Generic Name: sevoflurane

 Table 4: Meta-Analyses for Induction and Emergence Variables for Evaluable Adult Patients in Comparative Studies: Sevoflurane versus Propofol

-Parameter No. of Studies Sevoflurane, USP Propofol
+Parameter No. of Studies Sevoflurane Propofol

 Mean ± SEM Mean ± SEM